RedHatQE/pylero/README.txt

 a logstash problem, the rest of pylarion will continue to work.
 Being that Polarion is based on the subversion VCS and tracks every action done, tracking usage data is not considered a privacy violation.
+If you do not want your usage data to be tracked, you can set the use_logstash value to anything other than on